otam-mato/diagram_as_code_python/README.md

 ```py
 pip install diagrams
 ```
-The "diagrams" library in Python is often used for creating infrastructure-as-code diagrams.
+The "diagrams" library in Python is used for creating infrastructure-as-code diagrams.

 ### 2. Install `graphviz`